 “Sunburn is not just for holidays abroad and there are many practical steps you can take to prevent sunburn.
 These include proper application of sun cream, wearing a hat and avoiding the sun when it’s at its peak between 11am and 3pm.
 The pharmacy is the best place to get information on which strength of sun cream you should get, especially if you have sensitive skin.
 If you do get burnt, the pharmacist can also support you in choosing a treatment, but prevention is best.
 With sunburn, always seek medical help if you feel unwell or the skin swells badly or blisters.”

-Mandy Pell, Pharmaceutical Advisor for NHS Kernow said: “If you suffer a sprain or strain whilst doing the gardening or exercising at the gym during the bank holiday weekend, your pharmacist can help you find the best treatment.
+Mandy Pell, pharmaceutical advisor for NHS Kernow said: “If you suffer a sprain or strain whilst doing the gardening or exercising at the gym during the bank holiday weekend, your pharmacist can help you find the best treatment.
 A pharmacist might suggest tablets, or a cream or gel you rub on the skin.

 “Painkillers like paracetamol will ease the pain and ibuprofen will bring down swelling.
-However, you shouldn't take ibuprofen for 48 hours after your injury as it may slow down healing.
-After two weeks, most sprains and strains will feel better.
+However, you shouldn’t take ibuprofen for 48 hours after your injury as it may slow down healing.
+After 2 weeks, most sprains and strains will feel better.